ericgarciaresearch/noaa_sedna/rainbow_bridge_README.md

 ### Project Organization and Management

 Organization of projects is not a trivial thing.
-It can be the differnce between failure or increasingly efficient progress.
+It can be the difference between failure or increasingly efficient progress.
 A very popular tool to help organize and manage projects is [GitHub](https://github.com/).
 If you don't have a github account, I would you highly recommend [openning one ](https://github.com/signup)

 **GitHub** is the web interface for ***Git***, which is a version control software that allow multiple people to share and work simultaneously in the same code/document.

-In GitHub you can then have repositories for each of your project. **You should strongly consider having a repo for each of your projects, including rainbow_bridge metabarcoding analyses**.
+In GitHub you can then have repositories for each of your projects. **You should strongly consider having a repo for each of your projects, including rainbow_bridge metabarcoding analyses**.
 Check with your organization,lab or PI, they might already have a github policy, in which case you can follow that.
 I personally keep copies of repos in my personal account when the original repo exist under an organization.

 ***Git*** is automatically available in SEDNA.
 No need to load it.